aiot-lab/HKU-COMP3230A-Tutorialabs/Tutorial1-Lab1-signal/README.md

 4. signal_list.c : list all the signals on the system

 ## Signal-lab Answer
 Q1.
-Why it fails to override signal handler for SIGFPE?
+Why it fails to override signal handler for SIGFPE? <\br>
 A1.
 Although the signal handler for SIGFPE is overridden and execution of the signal handler is successful, the main program is still in a dead loop of "SIGFPE->handle->SIGFPE".
 One possible solution is to restore the environment of the main program before the possible SIGFPE occurs.
 ```c
 #include <stdio.h>